fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 * The client-side Proxy is correct.
 * The Judge is correct.
 This might look as a serious limitation *but using some highly trusted source like Ethereum smart contract as the Judge in the production scenario might be a valid solution.* This App implements the Judge as a very simple program just for demo purposes.
 * The nodes' public keys are known to all cluster participants.
 * The set of nodes in the cluster is immutable.
-A mutable node set might be handled too, but this is out of scope of this demo Application.
+A mutable node set might be handled too, but this is out of the scope of this demo Application.
 * At least one cluster node is correct (both the node's TM Core and the State machine are correct). *If the cluster size if large enough (20 and more nodes), the probability of such condition might be very high.*
 * The correct nodes can communicate with the client and the Judge.
 * It is needless to consider situations when some nodes are partly correct (correct TM Core and incorrect State machine or vice versa).

 ### A. Incorrect behavior cases which the client can detect and handle
 1. The node is not available or RPC request to the node is timed out.
-In this case the Proxy just retries request to other node, its possible that the rest of nodes is enough to have a quorum and keep the App alive.
+In this case the Proxy just retries request to another node, its possible that the rest of nodes is enough to have a quorum and keep the App alive.
 2. The TM Core blockchain RPCs (`block`, `blockchain`) return response with inconsistent information: falsified transactions in the blocks, incorrect block hashes, incorrect vote signatures or signatures that are not matched with known public keys.
-In this case the Proxy treats the node as incorrect (possibly Byzantine) and retries request to other node.
+In this case, the Proxy treats the node as incorrect (possibly Byzantine) and retries request to another node.
 3. The TM Core ABCI Query returns wrong result/proof combination (inconsistent with the target height's `app_hash`).
-Like Case 2, in this case the Proxy treats the node as incorrect (possibly Byzantine) and retries request to other node.
+Like for Case 2, in this case, the Proxy treats the node as incorrect (possibly Byzantine) and retries request to another node.
 4. The TM Core blockchain RPCs return stale data.
-The Proxy expects some maximum time between the blocks, so observing the larger time since the latest block is the reason to retry the request to other node.
+The Proxy expects some maximum time between the blocks, so observing the larger time since the latest block is the reason to retry the request to another node.
 Note that the current node cannot be considered Byzantine for sure because it might experience connection problems with the rest of the cluster.

 ### B. Incorrect behavior cases which the client can detect, but cannot handle
 After detecting those cases the Proxy is sure that the cluster **liveness** is violated.
 An external interference is required to restore it.